 Remove Tegaderm bandage in shower after 3 days.

-You can quickly shower with Tegaderm in place prior to the 3 days as it is water resistant NOT water proof. (personal hygiene is a good thing)
+You can quickly shower with Tegaderm in place prior to the 3 days as it is water resistant NOT water proof. (personal hygiene is a good thing)however be mindful NOT to trap water inside the bandage!

 3 days is a loose time frame as your body knows itself far better than I ever could.
 It may be 2 days for you, it may be 4.
 We will go over what to look for to help you make the choice of when to remove the Tegaderm.